 #3 Carrots, red or purple

 A benefit of red or purple carrots are the plant compounds that give their rich color prove to be a health benefit to us.
-Orange are fine too, but why not pull a rainbow of good out of the ground?
+Orange are good too!

 Tom says: A benefit of carrots is that even as fall approaches these can be left in the ground, so your harvest lasts beyond freezes and early snow.
 Colder fall weather actually increases the sugars in the carrot making it even tastier.